mat3rwelon/sugar/README.md

 # sugar

-An easy way to make a WhatsApp Bot (Copy of @mengkodingan/ckptw).
+An easy way to make a WhatsApp Bot
+## Disclaimer
+This is copy of [@mengkodingan/ckptw](https://github.com/Mengkodingan/ckptw) with some modification.

 - **✨ Effortless**
 - **🧱 Builder**